CopernicaMarketingSoftware/Documentation/Publisher/en/followups.md

 link for more information on creating followups in Publisher.
 The Publisher does not have a scripting API and is not as powerful as the new systems, but because it has been around for so many years, it has still evolved into a very powerful tool.
+If there is something you don't understand in Marketing Suite or need a tutorial, you'll most likely find it here.

 ## More information